-\paragraph{Image-Text Retrieval Tasks.} We begin with a proof of concept experiment, evaluating our model on the Karpathy splits of the Flickr30K~\cite{plummer2015flickr30k} and MSCOCO~\cite{lin2014microsoft} benchmarks.
-In Table \ref{exp:retrieval}, we compare several strong multimodal transformers in the literature which leverage ROIs, more parameters, and are pretrained on ImageNet classification.
-Note that as most of detection-based models have the advantage of using Faster R-CNN~\cite{ren2015faster} pre-trained on VG~\cite{krishna2017visual} or MSCOCO~\cite{lin2014microsoft}.
-ALBEF uses a pre-trained ViT-B/16 and BERT model as their backbone which doubles the model size.
-Additionally, they specifically design the coarse-to-fine objectives while we directly fine-tune the pre-trained ITM head for retrieval tasks.
+We begin with a proof of concept experiment, evaluating our model on the Karpathy splits of the Flickr30K~\citep{plummer2015flickr30k} and MSCOCO~\citep{lin2014microsoft} benchmarks.
+Table \ref{exp:retrieval} compares VLC to strong multimodal transformers which leverage ROIs, more parameters, and are pretrained on ImageNet classification.
+Note that as most of detection-based models have the advantage of using Faster R-CNN~\citep{ren2015faster} pre-trained on VG~\citep{krishna2017visual} or MSCOCO~\citep{lin2014microsoft}.

+The closest comparison to \acronymbase{} is ViLT as it is the same model size, though still requires more supervised data in the form of ImageNet classification pretraining for ViT \citep{dosovitskiy2020image}\footnote{ViLT uses ViT-B/32 pretrained with ImageNet-21K and finetuned on ImageNet-1K with supervised labels.}.
+When comparing to dual-encoder models, our \acronymlarge{} achieves competitive results across all settings.
+ALBEF uses pre-trained ViT and BERT model for initialization.
+Additionally, it specifically designs the coarse-to-fine objectives while we directly fine-tune the pre-trained ITM head for retrieval tasks.
 Thus we treat ALBEF as a strongest available baseline.

-The closest comparison to our approach is ViLT as it is the same model size, though still requires more supervised data in the form of ImageNet classification pretraining for ViT \cite{dosovitskiy2020image}\footnote{ViLT uses ViT-B/32 pretrained with ImageNet-21K and finetuned on ImageNet-1K with supervised labels.}.
-In addition, UNITER uses a frozen object detector and a trainable BERT model as their backbone which has a comparable model size.
-We can see substantial gains on both tasks compared with UNIERT. \paragraph{Image-Text Understanding Tasks.} Table~\ref{exp:vqa} presents \acronym{} results on two popular image-text understanding datasets: VQAv2 and NLVR$^2$.
-For VQAv2, we report the test-dev and test-std scores returned from the evaluation server.
-For NLVR$^2$, we evaluate our models on both \textit{dev} and \textit{test-P} split.